voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     }>

-Like all |Label| types, you can also add custom attributes to your keypoints by dynamically adding new fields to each |Keypoint| instance:
+Like all |Label| types, you can also add custom attributes to your keypoints by dynamically adding new fields to each |Keypoint| instance.
+As a special case, if you add a custom list attribute to a |Keypoint| instance whose length matches the number of points, these values will be interpreted as per-point attributes and rendered as such in the App:

 .. code-block:: python
     :linenos: